 Originally known as Lafayette National Park, Acadia National Park is the oldest national park located east of the Mississippi River.
 It is located on the Atlantic coast and includes much of Mount Desert Island and other associated islands.
 The donated land is home to a diverse selection of plants, animals and the tallest mountain on the U.S. Atlantic coast.
 It’s a picturesque landscape perfect for hiking the granite peaks, taking a bike or carriage ride on one of the old roads or just to simply relax and soak in all the breathtaking scenery that makes up this beautiful park.
 If you are the adventurous type, you can hike on the challenging trails and camp out at Blackwoods and Seawall Campground.
 You couldn’t ask for a better place in New England to go enjoy nature.

-The motto of this garden is always growing, always beautiful and always new.
-The sculpture program at Frederik Meijer Gardens & Sculpture Park features over 200 works in the permanent collected, both indoors and out, spread over 158 acres.
+The motto of this garden is always growing, always beautiful, and always new.
+The sculpture program at Frederik Meijer Gardens & Sculpture Park features over 200 works in the permanent collection, both indoors and out, spread over 158 acres.
 This haven is one of the best when it comes to incorporating horticulture and sculptures throughout its site.
-Plan on spending an entire day here while you discover the tropical conservatory featuring over 500 species from around the world, complete with waterfalls, bridges and a variety of tropical birds.
-Or head to the new Japanese gardens which spans over 8 acres complete with serene bridges and ponds.
-The children’s garden is a hit among the little ones as they are encouraged to dig for fossils, sit in the giants bird nest or look through the viewpoints at the numerous sculptures.
+Plan on spending an entire day here while you discover the tropical conservatory featuring over 500 species from around the world, complete with waterfalls, bridges, and a variety of tropical birds.
+Or head to the new Japanese gardens which span over 8 acres complete with serene bridges and ponds.
+The children’s garden is a hit among the little ones as they are encouraged to dig for fossils, sit in the giant’s bird nest or look through the viewpoints at the numerous sculptures.
 Don’t miss the annual exhibition when the butterflies hatch and take flight in the tropical conservatory.

-The breathtaking Missouri Botanical Garden spans over 79 acres and includes an amazing 14 acre Japanese garden, an original 1850’s estate home and one of the world’s largest collections of rare and endangered orchids.
+The breathtaking Missouri Botanical Garden spans over 79 acres and includes an amazing 14-acre Japanese garden, an original 1850’s estate home, and one of the world’s largest collections of rare and endangered orchids.
 The collection of orchids includes over 3,000 species with colors ranging from bright pink to dainty spotted varieties.
-February and March are the only moths to see the full orchid display and we guarantee it is like nothing you have seen before.
+February and March are the only months to see the full orchid display and we guarantee it is like nothing you have seen before.
 But that’s not all this garden offers, there are also more than 700 types of daffodils on display and an amazing collection of daylilies.
-This garden is also home to the iconic Climatron conservatory, a clime controlled geodesic dome built in the 1960’s that features an impressive tropical paradise.
+This garden is also home to the iconic Climatron conservatory, a climate-controlled geodesic dome built in the 1960s that features an impressive tropical paradise.
 From summer music festivals to train shows to holiday flower shows, there is something happening at this garden every day of the year.

-This national historic landmark spans over 250 acres in the Bronx and gives the ever bustling city a sense of peace and tranquility.
-These gardens were established way back in 1891 and along with the millions of plants is home to a number of historic buildings.
+This national historic landmark spans over 250 acres in the Bronx and gives the ever-bustling city a sense of peace and tranquility.
+These gardens were established way back in 1891 and along with the millions of plants are home to a number of historic buildings.
 The 1902-era conservatory is a hit among visitors as it includes eleven distinct plant habitats including a tropical rainforest and desert environment of the Americas and Africa.
-The garden is arranged in fifty distinct areas and includes a century old collection of conifers, a 4,000 plant rose garden and the largest old growth deciduous forest in New York.
+The garden is arranged in fifty distinct areas and includes a century-old collection of conifers, a 4,000 plant rose garden, and the largest old growth deciduous forest in New York.
 Helpful guides are always located throughout this garden spouting bits of useful information to visitors, a welcome touch.
 Visitors flock here for the spring orchid exhibit and in the summer for fields of blooming daffodils.

-This 30 acre botanical garden boasts the largest collection of orchid species on permanent display in the US, and that is just one of the many reasons that visitors flock to experience this garden.
-There is fun for the whole family here, including a children’s garden complete with fountains, sculptures and fun exhibits on botany and ecology.
-The hit among many visitors is the 600 foot long canopy walk that takes you through the branches of oaks, hickories and poplars while overlooking native species of hydrangeas, perennials and camellias.
-A pond full of aquatic plants, a Japanese garden and rose garden are just a few things you should expect to explore here.
-Between the concerts they offer, the chef demonstrations and the guided tours; there is truly something for everyone.
+This 30-acre botanical garden boasts the largest collection of orchid species on permanent display in the US, and that is just one of the many reasons that visitors flock to experience this garden.
+There is fun for the whole family here, including a children’s garden complete with fountains, sculptures, and fun exhibits on botany and ecology.
+The hit among many visitors is the 600-foot long canopy walk that takes you through the branches of oaks, hickories, and poplars while overlooking native species of hydrangeas, perennials, and camellias.
+A pond full of aquatic plants, a Japanese garden, and a rose garden are just a few things you should expect to explore here.
+Between the concerts, they offer chef demonstrations and the guided tours; there is truly something for everyone.
 Check out the garden at night in the summers when unique structures feature hundreds of miles of optic fiber, turning the garden into an enchanting storybook setting.

 It’s been a long, hot summer – and it’s likely to just keep getting hotter.
 That jug of fresh iced tea isn’t meant to be sipped inside with the shades drawn and that blow-up kiddie pool you’ve outgrown doesn’t have to be your only means of summer heat relief.
 Because we have good news!
 There are quite a few places you can go to escape the heat – and none of them involve heading to the Southern Hemisphere.
 North America provides plenty of watery getaways, but you’ll also find a couple chill cities on this list.
 Here are the top 10 places to cool off in North America.